 As is usually the case towards the end of winter, Darren and I haven’t gotten out much.
 Mainly because it has just been too darn cold.

-I mentioned in a previous post that I recently had major surgery.
-So, I’ve been grounded in the house for the past five weeks which tends to grate on the nerves of a person who is normally quite active.
+Major surgery has grounded me for the past five weeks which tends to grate on the nerves of a person who is normally quite active.
 Any attempts I’ve made to overcome this cabin fever has evidently been, in turn, wearing away on my husband’s nerves.
 How grand it is to see the law of energy conservation and transference in action!
 Haha

 Once inside The Bell MTS Centre and thawed out, we treated ourselves to a game-night feast!
-This slice of pizza seemed bigger than I am, but there’s nothing better than being wined and dined “Jets style” by the one you love.
+This slice of pizza was almost bigger than I am, but there’s nothing better than being wined and dined “Jets style” by the one you love.

 With full bellies, we went to say hey to Darren’s buddy, Chris, up in the organist’s booth.
 Chris is quite a talented keyboardist outside that booth too.
 The Jets are lucky to have him.

 Arriving at our season seats, we grabbed our collector bobbleheads (this year it was Jacob Trouba) and game programs and prepared ourselves for the highlight of the evening…

 Game time!
 Let’s get L-O-O-U-U-D-D!!!!
 The Winnipeg Jets vs. The Los Angeles Kings.
 Sigh..
 My new home vs. my old home.
 Oh!
 The confusion.
 Oh!
 The guilt……….Go Jets Go!!
 Heehee!